llamaxyz/llama-periphery/docs/token-voting/TokenGovernor.md

 ### Delay Period

 Before voting begins, there is a delay period.
 The delay period allows token holders to delegate before the end of the delay period, and generally allows users to move tokens around or obtain tokens before a vote they want to participate in.
 After the delay period, the voting period begins automatically and tokenholders can begin to cast votes.
 Tokens obtained or delegated after the delay period has ended are not eligible to cast.
-If a token holder had tokens delegated at the end of the delay period and transfers them afterwards, they are still able to cast becuase these values are checkpointed.
+If a token holder had tokens delegated at the end of the delay period and transfers them afterwards, they are still able to cast because these values are checkpointed.

 ### Casting Votes

 Token holders can cast their votes during the voting period on actions created within the Llama governance system if the governor holds the approval or force approval role for the action's strategy.
 The process of casting a vote involves indicating support or opposition to a particular action.
-The contract provides the castVote function, which requires the following parameters:
+The contract provides the `castVote` function, which requires the following parameters:

 ```solidity
     uint8 role,